EOSIO/spec-repo/eep-draft_flexible_notify.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EEP.-->

-This inline-action-based notification protocol is more flexible than `require_recipient`.
-It also supports events.
+This notification protocol is more flexible than `require_recipient`.
+It supports both contract-to-contract signals and contract-to-outside events.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->